 Spend A Night In Georgia Camping On A Dock Right On The Edge Of A Swamp

-While some of the above-motioned campsites are free (whoa!), others do require a small fee depending on if you’re in an RV or tent camping.
+While some of the above-motioned campsites are for free camping in Georgia (whoa!), others do require a small fee depending on if you’re in an RV or tent camping.
 Most fees, however, do not exceed $20-25, which is a bargain to become immersed in everything our great state of Georgia has to offer!

 If you love the outdoors and are looking for more great things to do in Georgia, then check out the ultimate North Georgia Road Trip that’s a perfect natural adventure.